 Cyclones Pam and Harold

-Vanuatu is situated at the heart of the Pacific “cyclone belt” and has been recently hit by several major storms (see later section for when is the best time to visit Vanuatu).
+Vanuatu is situated at the heart of the Pacific “cyclone belt”.
+Several significant storms have recently hit it (see later section for when is the best time to visit Vanuatu).
 In 2015, Cyclone Pam ripped through the southern part of the archipelago and devastated the island of Tanna.
-In April of 2020, Cyclone Harold battered through the island of Espiritu Santo and its eastern neighbors.
+In April 2020, Cyclone Harold battered through the island of Espiritu Santo and its eastern neighbors.
 This Vanuatu travel guide was written post Cyclone Pam but pre Cyclone Harold.
 If visiting Espiritu Santo, there are likely quite a few changes that have taken place as the island tries to recover.